-\Effective January 1, 2017, the new regulatory capital ratios were implemented by the Association.
-The Association's ratios remained well above the regulatory minimums, including the conservation and leverage buffers on December 31, 2021.
+^{}Effective January 1, 2017, the new regulatory capital ratios were implemented by the Association.
+The Association's ratios remained well above the regulatory minimums, including the conservation and leverage buffers at December 31, 2022.
 For more information, see Note 9 in the accompanying consolidated financial statements, "Members Equity" included in this annual report.